aniruddh-silo/Silo-Website/README.md

 " />
 </a>

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out our website.